niki-on-github/Raspberry-USB-Gadget/README.md

 3. Wait a view seconds and look at the `arp` table.
 A new entry with `10.42.0.X` should appear.
 4. Use `ssh` with this IP to connect to the Pi via USB.

-Optional: open the file `/etc/network/interfaces` as root, and add the lines:
+Optional: open the file `/etc/network/interfaces` on the Pi as root, and add the lines:
 ```
 allow-hotplug usb0